mschmidoev/FlightCal/README.md

 # FlightCal

-FlightCal is a web application that converts a flight number and date into an iCal event, making it easy to add flight details to your calendar.
+FlightCal is a Flask web app that converts a flight number and date into an iCal event, making it easy to add flight details to your calendar.

+You can find it here: https://flightcal.mschm.id/

 ## Features